dianastubbegit/FakeNewsDetection/README.md

    - CapstoneFakeNewsDetectionCombined.py: python code to analyze the two Classifiers concurrently

-   - Module8PowerBI.pbix: Power BI Report that summarizes the data in the Fake.csv and True.csv files
+   - Module8PowerBI.pbix: Power BI Report that summarizes the data in the Fake.csv and True.csv files (Only 200 rows available in the report due to size limitations)